Hpkarjalainen/my_map_todo_api_app/README.md

 2. **Map Screen**
    - The map screen displays a map using `react-native-maps`.
-   - It uses the device's location to center the map.
    - Allows users to view their current position on the map.

-3. **Random Facts Screen (Jokes)**
+   - Location is retrieved when the component mounts using useEffect.

+3. **Jokes Screen**
-   - The random facts screen fetches and displays random jokes from a Chuck Norris jokes API.
+   - The jokes screen fetches and displays jokes from a Chuck Norris [Jokes API](https://api.chucknorris.io/jokes/random).
    - It includes a button for getting a new joke with a color change on press.

 4. **Todo Screen**
-   - The todo screen allows users to create and manage a list of todos.
+   - The todo screen allows users to create a list of todos.
    - Todos are stored using react native async storage-library
    - Users can add new todos and clear stored data.
    - The button style is consistent with the rest of the app.